spatialos/UnrealGDK/docs/content/interop.md

 The Interop Code Generator (ICG) is a plugin for the Unreal toolbar.
 It takes a set of Unreal classes and generates routing code (called ["type bindings"](./glossary.md#type-bindings)) that enables automated communication between Unreal and SpatialOS.

 The ICG creates SpatialOS `.schema` files from `UObject` class layouts via Unreal's reflection system (a system in Unreal for programs to self-examine).
-(See the Unreal website’s blog on [the reflection system](https://www.unrealengine.com/en-US/blog/unreal-property-system-reflection) and SpatialOS [documentation on schema](https://docs.improbable.io/reference/13.0/shared/schema/introduction).)
+See the Unreal website’s blog on [the reflection system](https://www.unrealengine.com/en-US/blog/unreal-property-system-reflection) and SpatialOS [documentation on schema](https://docs.improbable.io/reference/13.0/shared/schema/introduction).

 The `.schema` files enable SpatialOS to understand and store Unreal data.
 The ICG also creates `SpatialTypeBinding` classes (known as [type bindings](./glossary.md”)).

 These classes:
-* convert entity property updates to and from SpatialOS in the form of component updates.
+* convert entity property updates to and from SpatialOS in the form of [component updates](https://docs.improbable.io/reference/13.1/csharpsdk/using/sending-data#sending-and-receiving-component-updates).
-* send and receive Unreal RPCs (remote procedure calls) via SpatialOS commands.
+* send and receive Unreal RPCs (remote procedure calls) via [SpatialOS commands](https://docs.improbable.io/reference/13.1/shared/design/commands).
 * have logic to handle conditional replication based on Unreal Actor ownership.

 > [Known Issue](../known-issues.md): the ICG is not optimized.

 ## Running the Interop Code Generator (ICG)

-**When to use the ICG**<br/>
+### When to use the ICG
 You need to use the ICG to generate `.schema` files and type bindings for any new native class or new Blueprint class that you want to replicate (for simplicity we’ll call these “user-defined classes”) representing new features in your game.

-**How to use the ICG** <br/>
+### How to use the ICG
 As the Interop Code Generator is an plugin for the Unreal toolbar, to use it you must first:
 *  build your game project to access the SpatialOS fork of Unreal Engine as well as the Unreal GDK.
 (You do this as part of the [installation and setup](../installation-and-setup.md), swapping the “Starter Project” and its file location for your game’s name and file location.)
 * set up a `DefaultEditorSpatialGDK.ini` file.
 See  [Setting up the Interop Code Generator](#Setting-up-the-Interop-Code-Generator), below.